How to Avoid Fluid System Leaks

 Just as important to the successful operation of a fluid system, though, are sound practices when technicians are putting these connections together.
 One of the most common causes of tube and fitting failure is improper installation.
 Proper tube handling and preparation techniques—which all take place before the fitting is tightened—are essential for safe, leak-tight and long-lasting connections that plant operators can trust.

-How do you ensure refinery maintenance staff are trained, armed, and prepared with the right information and tools to make quality connections throughout the plant?
+How do you ensure maintenance staff are trained, armed, and prepared with the right information and tools to make quality connections throughout the plant?
 Here are a few of the most important things to consider.

 What Is at Stake?